-FinanceMap is an online, publicly available platform by global climate-risk think tank InfluenceMap which examines the asset management sector through a climate lens.
-We analyze asset managers' climate performance on portfolios, investor-engagement processes, and shareholder resolutions using industry-recognized benchmarking standards.
+FinanceMap is an online, publicly available platform by global climate-risk think tank InfluenceMap which examines the financial sector through a climate lens.
+We analyze financial institutions' climate performance on top-line strategy, financing and investment portfolios, stewardship, and shareholder resolutions using industry-recognized benchmarking standards.

-FinanceMap and its reports inform asset owners and other key stakeholders on how the asset management sector is performing on climate, while providing benchmarking tools for the sector itself.
+FinanceMap and its reports inform key stakeholders on how the financial sector is performing on climate, while providing benchmarking tools for the sector itself.

 Daan leads on FinanceMap's quantitative analysis of financial institutions' portfolios and business activities through a climate lens.
 Before joining InfluenceMap in 2020, Daan earned his M.Sc. in Mechanical Engineering from KU Leuven and completed the Global M.Sc. in Management at LSE.
 He has previous experience in the climate space through work and internships in the sustainable finance and renewable energy fields.

 As an Analyst on FinanceMap, Paula evaluates financial institutions' climate policies, governance, and company stewardship, as well as the engagement of the finance and corporate sectors on sustainable finance policies.
 Prior to joining InfluenceMap, Paula completed her Master’s in Global Development at the University of Copenhagen, carrying out field research in Tanzania and Myanmar, and writing her Master’s thesis on coal policy in Germany.